 Medina of Fes

 Medina of Fes is on the list of UNESCO World Heritage Sites in Morocco in 1981.
 Fes is a cultural and scientific city in Morocco.
 Its old walled Medina is home to monumental buildings that the Idriss dynasty founded during 808 A.D.
 Therefore, Medina is famous for being the oldest university of Al- Qarawiyyin.
 Besides, it is home to religious schools, like the 14th-century Bou Inania and Al Attarin madrasa.
 Moreover, the Chouara Tannery is the largest of the three tanneries in Fez.
 Finally, the Medina has many ancient monuments that make it among the world Heritage Sites in Morocco.
 If you want to start your tours from Fes, you will then visit most of these Unescos sites.

 Medina of Marrakech

 UNESCO inscribed Medina on the World Heritage list in 1985.
 Its attractive monuments date back to the 1060s when Almoravids founded Marrakech.
 Marrakech also takes the names of the Red City.
 It is because of the red earth that Almoravids used for bricks to construct the city.
 Marrakech is one of the popular tourist destinations in Morocco.
 It is a famous square time ( Jemaa El-Fna) an open-air theatre that attracts tourists’ attention.
-Moreover, Koutoubia Mosque, Gardens, El Badi Palace, and Ben Youssef Madrasa are the main tourist attractions that one has to explore during Morocco trips.
+Moreover, Koutoubia Mosque, Gardens, El Badi Palace, and Ben Youssef Madrasa are the main tourist attractions that one has to explore during tours from Marrakech.

 Ait Ben Haddou Kasbah

 The Kasbah or Fortress.
 It is a village of adobe houses on the slopes of the Ounila River in the High Atlas Mountains.
 The houses gather together in a defensive wall that pertains to corner towers and a gate.
-Hence, the kasbah also was among the World Heritage Sites in Morocco in 1987.
+Hence, the Kasbah also was among the World Heritage Sites in Morocco in 1987.
 In addition, the kasbah is one of the largest kasbahs that offers the best architectural design in southern Morocco.
-It is mainly used as a film set where many movies are shot, including Gladiator, and The Game of Thrones…
+It is mainly used as a film set where many movies are shot, such as Gladiator, and The Game of Thrones…

 The inscription date in the UNESCO World Heritage Sites is 1996.
-Meknes city is one of the imperial cities of Morocco.
+Meknes City is one of the imperial cities of Morocco.
 The Almoravids founded the city as a military settlement in the 11th century.
 However, Meknes became the capital of Morocco under Sultan Moulay Ismail (1672-1727).
 He made it an impressive city in Spanish-Moorish styles, surrounded by high walls and (15M) with great gates.
 The Islamic and European styles of the 17th century are still visible today.
 Therefore, its ancient history and impressive monuments make it one of the popular tourist destinations.

 Medina of Tétouan

 The date of the inscription is 1997.
-Tétouan or the White Dove city is one of the charming towns in Morocco.
+Tétouan or the White Dove City is one of the charming towns in Morocco.
 It has been the main contact point between Morocco and Andalusia since the 8th century.
 Yet, the town was rebuilt by Andalusian refugees who had been dismissed by the Spanish.
 The art and the architecture of the Andalusian influence are still apparent today.
 Tétouan is one of the towns that have been untouched by the subsequent outside influences over the centuries.